 You will need an email address and inbox.
 Well, there’s what you already have from Google, Yahoo, or any other service, but that’s not what I mean.
 When you purchase hosting services, your hosting provider should throw in a reliable email address and inbox.
 You will use these services to create funnels and email lists of your subscribers.
 Other features you’ll get also include filtering services, autoresponders, and other email marketing tools you may need.

 Storage is also a very crucial feature that your hosting provider should offer.
 Many shared hosting providers already provide huge storage capacities, but not to worry; you’ll probably never hit those upper limits with a standard blog.

 I recommend that you also choose a web host that has high data transfer rates.
 This is crucial to the performance of your blog.
 You do not want your visitors to spend precious seconds waiting for your site to load.
-High data transfer rates (or bandwidth) are an excellent option, especially when your blog gains tractions, and you begin to receive plenty of visitors.
+High data transfer rates (or bandwidth) are an excellent option, especially when your blog gains traction and you begin to receive plenty of visitors.

 Pick a hosting provider that ensures that you have decent amounts of uptime.
 Nothing is as frustrating to users as a website experiencing downtime.
-Not to worry, many hosting providers promise 99%+ uptimes, ensuring that you do not lose precious customers or revenue from visitors to your blog.
+Not to worry, many hosting providers promise 99%+ uptimes, ensuring you do not lose precious customers or revenue from visitors to your blog.

 Lastly, ensure you pick a host that puts a high priority on security and support.
 In this business, you will encounter some technical challenges that will require you to seek professional help.
 Most web hosts will offer you troubleshooting guides for simple problems.
 However, finding responsive customer service can be the difference between a frustrating day and a productive day.
-Some have phone numbers you can call while others have responsive chat support.
+Some have phone numbers you can call, while others have responsive chat support.